samimorris82/COMP4010-Project-1-Group-1-/Proposal.md

 	5.  **Visualization & Interpretation:**

-	    -   Create visualizations (e.g., line plots, bar charts) to illustrate GDP trends around Olympic events clearly.
+	    -   Create a combination of a line plot and a bar chart to illustrate GDP trends around Olympic events clearly.

 ## References